willrussell98/Machine-Learning-Projects/README.md

 * Installation and Usage: Need to install Pygame and provide pictures for sprites.

-* Technologies Used: Pygame, Pandas, Numpy and MatPlotLib.
+* Technologies Used: pygame, pandas, numpy and matplotlib.

 ----------------------------
 LSTMStockPriceForecasting